2019 Speaker of the United States House of Representatives election: Results

-The Republican caucus vote was held on November 14, 2018, reelecting McCarthy as the leader of the House Republicans for another two years.
+The Republican Caucus vote was held on November 14, 2018, electing McCarthy to serve their leader during the 116th Congress.

 Election of the speaker

 In the run-up to the election, Pelosi was able to secure enough support to ensure her the speakership, though there were still a few holdouts.
 She accomplished this by, among other things, pledging to limit her time as speaker to four years (two two-year terms) at most.

 Upon convening at the start of the 116th Congress, the House proceeded to elect its speaker by roll call vote, with the Clerk presiding.
 Rodney Davis (R-IL), Virginia Foxx (R-NC), Marcy Kaptur (D-OH) and Zoe Lofgren (D-CA) were appointed to serve as tellers to tabulate the vote.
 Ultimately, Pelosi received 220 of the 430 votes cast, though 15 Democrats chose to vote for someone else.
 Republicans, with six exceptions, voted for party leader McCarthy, who garnered 192 votes.
 The vote count in the January 3, 2019 speaker of the House election was:

 Representatives voting for someone other than their party's speaker nominee were:

 Andy Biggs and Paul Gosar of Arizona; Jody Hice of Georgia; Thomas Massie of Kentucky; and Scott Perry of Pennsylvania voted for Jim Jordan;